pearll16/Thea/CONTRIBUTING.md

 ## License

-By contributing to Thea, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to Zen, you agree that your contributions will be licensed under the [MIT License](LICENSE).
 This ensures that the project remains open and accessible to others.

-We appreciate your contributions and look forward to collaborating with you on making Thea an exceptional AI therapist!
+We appreciate your contributions and look forward to collaborating with you on making Zen an exceptional AI therapist!

 ---

-**Thank you for being a part of Thea's journey towards empathy and support!**
+**Thank you for being a part of Zen's journey towards empathy and support!**